devabuse/googlemaps_geocoder/readme.md

 This module creates services for use in other modules to connect with the google geocoder API.
 It also enables a route and permission that returns coords.

+An example of how to implement this can be found in the GeocoderController class.

 ## installation
 git clone https://github.com/devabuse/googlemaps_geocoder